aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 calculated using the curvature function (below image).
 This function allows the user to identfy the point of highest curvature for a section of the spline.
-The points of highest curvature used in this study were located between the basal edge of the base and the lateral edges of the blade on either side.
+The points of highest curvature used in this study were located between the basal and lateral edges on either side.
 The alignment and orientation of the biface in 3D space was dictated by the results of *auto3dgm* (see Figure 7a in the manuscript), where LM2 was always placed on the right side of the basal edge, and LM3 on the left.

 ``` r
 knitr::include_graphics('images/splinesplit1.png')